maxmpz/powerampapi/poweramp_skin_sample/readme.md

 - *eatFontPads* removes implicit vertical font paddings

-  This simplifies pixel perfect margin and alignment adjustments for text inside TrackItem for the varied fonts, font sizes, scenes, zoom levels, etc.
+  This simplifies pixel perfect margin and alignment adjustments for text inside TrackItem for varied fonts, font sizes, scenes, zoom levels, etc.

-  Previously, pixel perfect alignment required manual margin/padding adjustments per scene, and that could quickly get out of control due to the large number of possible scenes multiplied by different fonts/font sizes (multipled by number of text views, multiplied by other conditions, etc.).
+  Previously, pixel perfect alignment required manual margin/padding adjustments per scene, and that could quickly get out of control due to the large number of possible scenes multiplied by different fonts/font sizes (in turn, multiplied by number of the text views, multiplied by other conditions, etc.).

   Instead, by ignoring the inner font padding differences (*eatFontPads=true*) and paddings in general (*layout_alignToContent=true*) such adjustments could be (and actually, should be) done only once.
-  Preferable, no any adjustments should be done and derived styles should be used as they are.
+  In skins, preferable, no any adjustments should be done and derived styles should be used as they are.

   To use the new paddings, add *applyNewPadding="true"* to your *&lt;skin>* element.

   By default (when no *applyNewPadding* is specified) Poweramp will try to guess if new paddings can be applied by checking if skin has theme attribute *ItemTrackTitle* defined.
   Most skins do not have this redefined and default Poweramp item styles work just fine.
-  If skin defines the *ItemTrackTitle*, Poweramp applies *default-styles.xml/ActivityTheme_Legacy_oldPadding* style which disables the new paddings.
+  If skin redefines the *ItemTrackTitle*, Poweramp applies *default-styles.xml/ActivityTheme_Legacy_oldPadding* style which disables the new paddings.

-  If you happen to redefine *ItemTrackTitle* or any other *ItemTrack** **text** styles, ensure your margins and alignment are OK with Poweramp build-912+.
+  If you happen to redefine *ItemTrackTitle* or any other *ItemTrack** **text** styles, ensure your margins and alignments are OK with Poweramp build-912+.

   You may get wrong alignment/margins if you override some margin attributes (e.g. marginTop), but do not override others (e.g. marginBottom/Left/Right) causing derived margins and other styles being partially applied.

-  Either override all margins and other attributes which may affect view alignment (scale/padding/gravity), or remove such overriding and use the derived default style.
+  Either override all margins and other attributes which may affect view alignment (scale/padding/gravity), or remove such overrides and just use the derived default style.

 ### Introduction